pfieffer/ConnDB/README.md

 * ~~~Upload php scripts and database to remote server.~~~

 ### To test:
+>Do not follow striked steps as they were to setup database on local server.
+The database and php scripts have been moved to the remote server.
+So you only need to get the app running to test this
 * Clone the repo: `git clone https://github.com/pfieffer/ConnDB.git` or `git clone git@github.com:pfieffer/ConnDB.git` OR Download the zip.
 Open in Android Studio.
 * ~~~Move contents of `php_scripts` to your `htdocs/androidTest/` folder.~~~
 * ~~~Create database using the query at `db/products.sql` or simply importing the same.
 I have set the name of the database as `phone_iinfo`~~~